deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-14/aa-working-w-vc-mvc-projects.md

 The *Web Application MVC Project Structure* convention is not an obligation but a suggestion.
 As seen in Table 14-1, each file goes to a specific place, for example, controllers classes go to the *Controllers* folder.
 It is free to put controllers classes anywhere, but *Controllers* folder is where other MVC developers would expect to find them, and the MVC framework will assossiate them with views files using *Convention over configuration*

-The other kind of convention is the *Convention over Configuration - [CoC](https://devopedia.org/convention-over-configuration)*.
-That means just following a *naming convention* for the files (controllers and views for example), and everything will work.
+The other convention is the *Convention over Configuration - [CoC](https://devopedia.org/convention-over-configuration)*.
+This concepts means developers does not need create associations between controllers and views, using *CoC* the MVC framework will make these associations automatically.
 The following sections explain the conventions that are used in place of configuration.

 ===========================================================
 1. https://devopedia.org/convention-over-configuration

 2. https://www.devmedia.com.br/introducao-ao-asp-net-mvc/31878
-This concepts means developers does not need create associations between controllers and views, using *CoC* the MVC framework will make these associations automatically.
+Com esse padrão, o MVC Framework irá conectar o controller à view de mesmo nome automaticamente.

-Ele estará no diretório “Controllers”, de forma apropriada.
-Note, na Figura 3, que o Visual Studio novamente oferece uma série de templates para o controller.
-A ideia é que algumas utilizações comuns dos mesmos sejam utilizados com maior facilidade.
-Entretanto, estaremos criando um controller vazio nesse momento.
+Nesse caso, estaremos criando um controller chamado HomeController.
+Esse controller estará presente em praticamente todos os projetos ASP.NET MVC criados.
+Após a criação, podemos notar que um diretório “Home” foi criado dentro de “Views”.
+A ideia é que as views controladas por esse controller estejam lá.

 <!--
 Chapter 14: Overview of MVC Projects